FAQ

 What is the OAVT?

-The Ontario Association of Veterinary Technicians (OAVT) is the provincial organization that governs the Registered Veterinary Technician profession.
-The OAVT provides its members with numerous opportunities for professional development including a quarterly professional Journal ensuring members are current in their practices.
+The Ontario Association of Veterinary Technicians (OAVT) is the provincial organization that governs the Registered Veterinary Technician profession and provides accreditation to Veterinary Technology programs across the province.
+The OAVT provides its members with numerous opportunities for professional development opportunities ensuring members are current in their practices.
 Veterinary Technician students are encouraged to apply for membership with the OAVT to earn their internationally recognized professional credential.
 Learn more at oavt.org.

 What is an RVT?

 When a student graduates from a Veterinary Technician program, they acquire a Veterinary Technician diploma.
-If the program they have successfully completed is accredited by the Ontario Association of Veterinary Technicians (OAVT), they are eligible to write the registration exam called the Veterinary Technician National Exam (VTNE).
-Upon successful completion of this exam and confirming other registration requirements, the Registered Veterinary Technician (RVT) designation is earned.
-For an RVT to maintain their professional credentials, they must meet the annual requirements as established by the OAVT.
+Graduates from accredited programs (CVMA and/or OAVT) are eligible to write the Veterinary Technician National Exam (VTNE).
+Upon successful completion of this exam, the Registered Veterinary Technician (RVT) designation is earned.
+For an RVT to maintain their professional credentials, they must meet annual requirements such as annual registration fees and continuing education.

 Does the program focus on large or small animals?

-It’s designed to provide students with comprehensive knowledge of all companion animals.
-While its focus is primarily on small animals, it also explores large animals through a variety of courses, including Anatomy and Physiology, Animal Behaviour and Welfare, and Large Animal Medicine.
+The Algonquin College Veterinary Technician program is designed to provide students with comprehensive knowledge of all companion animals.
+While many courses focus primarily on small animals, students will also learn about large animals through a variety of courses, including Anatomy and Physiology, Ethology, Ethics & Animal Welfare and Large Animal Medicine.
 In these and other courses, students acquire knowledge on the care and handling, as well as common diseases and parasites affecting livestock.
-The college also has courses dedicated to both laboratory animal medicine, and the husbandry and care of exotic species, including ferrets, hedgehogs, reptiles and birds.
+Large animal experiential (hands on) learning occurs off campus at partnering facilities.
+The college also has courses dedicated to both laboratory animal medicine, and the husbandry and care of exotic species, including ferrets, hedgehogs, reptiles, and birds.

 What is the average salary earned by graduates of the program?